 How To Diagnose And Fix The P0013 Code

 While this is a generic powertrain code, the specific fix may differ depending on your car.
-Check for any specific repair steps in your vehicle’s manual before you begin the generic diagnosis and repair steps below.
+Check for any specific repair steps in your vehicle’s manual before beginning the generic diagnosis and repair steps below.

 Tools You’ll Need:

 - Visually inspect all the wires around the VVT system.
-Replace any that are damaged or corroded, and ensure that all wires are securely connected.
+Replace any that are damaged or broken due to corrosion, and ensure that all wires are securely connected.

 - Check the level and quality of your oil.
 Make sure the oil level is correct.
-Also check the viscosity and quality of the oil.
-If it’s old or dirty, drain the oil and replace your oil filter, then refill your system with new oil.
+Also, check the viscosity and quality of the oil.
+If it’s old or dirty, drain the oil, replace your oil filter, and refill your system with new oil.

 - Clear the codes and test drive your vehicle, replicating the conditions under which the code was first set.
 If the code comes back, continue with your diagnosis.

 - If the OCV is stuck open, this is often the result of an internal short.
 You can find out if this is the case using a digital multimeter.
-Measure the resistance of the camshaft oil control valve terminals.
+Measure the resistance of the terminals of the camshaft oil control valve.
 It should measure somewhere between 6.9 and 7.9 ohms.
 Your vehicle’s manual will tell you the specific reading.
 If they don’t match, replace the OCV.

 - Remove the connectors on the oil control valve.
 Use a multimeter to test the wires.
 If you get a null or infinite reading, there is an open circuit or a short.
 Replace the wire.

-- If the code still won’t clear, you may have a more serious electrical problem.
+- If the code still doesn’t clear, you may have a more serious electrical problem.
 Take your vehicle to a mechanic for further diagnosis.

 Common Mistakes To Avoid While Diagnosing The P0013 Code